-- leased, that is valued at more than \$500 - Preparing the county budget in conjunction with other county officers - Monitoring the county solid waste program - Calling county elections for various purposes - Reapportioning commissioner districts in accordance with Census Bureau criteria 19 O.S. § 321B - Purchasing surety bonds (blanket bonds) to cover all county officers and employees
+- Monitoring the county solid waste program - Calling county elections for various purposes - Reapportioning commissioner districts in accordance with Census Bureau criteria

+19 O.S. § 321B

+Purchasing surety bonds (blanket bonds) to cover all county officers and employees

 The Board of County Commissioners holds a regular monthly meeting at the county seat.
-All meetings of this board are open to the public except for executive sessions, which can be closed sessions under certain circumstances as defined by Oklahoma Statutes.
+All meetings of this board are open to the public except for executive sessions, which can be closed sessions under certain circumstances as defined by the statutes.